 To do this, stand at the top of your board with one foot near either end, then lean forward on both feet to provide stability for movements.
-Next step off onto left foot before pushing hard enough for momentum and stepping again on the right foot.
+Next step off onto back foot before pushing hard enough for momentum and cross stepping again on the right foot.
 But this time, leaning backward more than what was done during the first push.

 Then move hands from side to side until they reach either end of the deck or place them originally standing (in front of the board).
 Lean backward again and push hard enough for momentum to propel you toward your starting position, but this time with hands in front.

-Practice is the key to master the tricks.
-Even professional longboarders have to practice a lot of time to do the tricks quickly.
+Practice is the key to master the longboard tricks.
+Even professional longboarders have to practice a lot of time to do the longboard tricks quickly.
 That is why they have gained so much respect from their peers and followers because it takes a lot of courage, patience, skillful mastery over one’s longboard burning lots of calories, and being athletic enough for all that.